criblio/appscope/website/src/pages/docs/updating.md

 ## Updating

-AppScope 1.0.0 makes changes to the `scope.yml` config file (including some default settings), as well as to some metric and event definitions.
+Changes in AppScope 1.0.0 affect some metric and event definitions, environment variables, and content (including default settings) in the `scope.yml` config file.

 To update a Maintenance Pre-Release (version 0.8.1 or older) to version 1.0.0, follow this general procedure:

-* Familiarize yourself with the new [config file](/docs/config-file) and the summary of changes below.
+* Familiarize yourself with the [summary of changes](#summary-of-changes) below.

+* If you use a config file, [download](https://github.com/criblio/appscope/blob/master/conf/scope.yml) the new config file from github, and read through it.

-* Note where anything on which your deployment depends has changed, including:
+* Make a note of changes that affect anything on which your deployment depends, including:
-  * Config file settings that are now in a different location than they were in the the old config file.
   * Defaults that have changed.
-  * Environment variables that you use outside of the config file that need to be used differently than before.
   * Metrics or events whose structure or names have changed.
+  * Environment variables that you use outside of the config file, that need to be used differently than before.

+* Based on what you discover:
+  * Update how you (plan to) use environment variables.
-* Edit the new config file and update your notes on environment variable usage.
+  * Edit the new config file (if you are using one).
-* Configure any destinations for AppScope data, or scripts that operate on the data, to work with the changed event and/or metrics.
+  * Configure any destinations to which you're sending data from AppScope, or scripts that operate on the data, to work with the changed event and/or metrics.

- Then you should be ready to proceed with the update.
+Then, go ahead and update!

 ### Performing the Update